-In today’s modern software development business, the two most important and popular approaches of project management are:
+In today’s modern software development business, the two most important and popular approaches to project management are:

-Despite the fact that both software development methods are reliable and serve the same purpose of determining the best feasible strategy to completing a project in the shortest period of time, they do their tasks in completely different ways.
+Even though both software development methods are reliable and serve the same purpose of determining the best feasible strategy to completing a project in the shortest period, they do their tasks in completely different ways.

 Continue reading to learn more about the differences between Agile and Waterfall.